Graffiti can make people feel unsafe and attract more graffiti and other forms of anti-social behaviour.

-Our Graffiti Management Policy PDF, 72.71 KB explains the steps we take to try and reduce the amount of graffiti in Wollongong.
+Council's Graffiti Management Policy PDF, 145.1 KB explains how we try and reduce graffiti, through actions such as:

 All illegal graffiti should be reported as soon as you see it.